Amsterdam Airport Schiphol - NL Host Nation

 The following persons are exempt from security checks at Dutch airports:

-• heads of state, prime ministers and Ministers of Foreign Affairs;
+a. heads of state, prime ministers and ministers of foreign affairs;

 Persons in any of these categories will be requested to pass through a security scanner or a walk-through metal detector (depending on the location), but should not be subjected to a body search.
 Their baggage may be scanned but may not be searched without serious grounds, such as a suspicion that it contains a prohibited article.
 Their baggage may only be searched with the consent and in the presence of the owner.

-12.4 Passage through security checkpoints at Schiphol Airport and other security concerns
+12.4 Passage through security checkpoints at Schiphol Airport and other security matters

-In order to avoid having to undergo security checks, privileged persons who are exempt from a security check must show their identity card issued by the Ministry of Foreign Affairs before entering the checkpoint.
+In order to bypass security checks, privileged persons who are exempt from security checks must show their identity card issued by the Ministry of Foreign Affairs before entering the checkpoint.

-Although extra security measures are taken (including camera and live surveillance) to detect pickpockets, passengers should be careful with their luggage and personal belongings.
+Although extra security measures are in place (including camera and live surveillance) to detect pickpockets, passengers should be careful with their luggage and personal belongings.

 For other security concerns at Schiphol, please contact the Royal Military and Border Police (KMar) on +31 (0)800 1814.